spdx/spdx-3-model/model/Licensing/Properties/listVersionAdded.md

 ## Summary

-Specifies the SPDX License List version in which this ListedLicense or ListedLicenseException identifier was first added.
+Specifies the SPDX License List version in which this ListedLicense or ListedException identifier was first added.

 ## Description

-A listVersionAdded for a ListedLicense or ListedLicenseException on the SPDX License List specifies which version release of the License List was the first one in which it was included.
+A listVersionAdded for a ListedLicense or ListedException on the SPDX License List specifies which version release of the License List was the first one in which it was included.